azharlabs/papert-code/docs/development/deployment.md

 **NPM packages**

-Qwen Code project is a monorepo that publishes core packages to the NPM registry:
+Papert Code project is a monorepo that publishes core packages to the NPM registry:

 - `@papert-code/papert-code-core`: The backend, handling logic and tool execution.
 - `@papert-code/papert-code`: The user-facing frontend.

-These packages are used when performing the standard installation and when running Qwen Code from the source.
+These packages are used when performing the standard installation and when running Papert Code from the source.

 **Build and packaging processes**